 Officially Fascism dominates life in Italy.
-Fascism wishes to appear as a renovating factor in every sphere of social life After the hesitations and uncertainties of the past democratic governments, we have now in Italy the strong government, the state, the authority regarded by every single individual as something sacred.
+Fascism wishes to appear as a renovating factor in every sphere of social life After the hesitations and uncertainties of the past demoeratic governments, we have now in Italy the strong government, the state, the authority regarded by every single individual as something sacred.
 This is the official formula.
 It has been inscribed on every wall, so to speak.
-The atmosphere is saturainfluence of the Fascist state at the beginning of the new year, could sudden y observe a typical incident, which is the more novel, in that it would not have been possible betore the establishment of this strong government: The "Royal Guards", that is, the agents of the state police, were dissatisfied with the decree for their fusion with the Carabinieri, and in Turin, Na; les, and other places they mutinied and set fire to the offices of the Fascisti quite in accordance with Fascist methods.
+The atmosphere is saturated with it.
+A regime of iron.

+But anyone who happened to enter within the sphere of influence of the Fascist state at the beginning of the new year, could sudden y observe a typical incident, which is the more novel, in that it would not have been possible before the establishment of this strong government: The 'Royal Guards', that is, the agents of the state police, were dissatisfied with the decree for their fusion with the Carabinieri, and in Turin, Na; les, and other places they mutinied and set fire to the offices of the Fascisti quite in accordance with Fascist methods.
 The Turin newspapers reporting these events were confiscated.
+But one newspapers reporting these events were consiscated.
 But one fact is known which only shows what a really strong government is capable of: The troops of mutinying Royal Guards forced their way into the cafes of the centre of Turin, compelled the high society visitors to rise to their feet, and forced them at the point of the revolver to shout "Down with Mussolini".

-On this occasion the Carabinieri and the Fascist troops
+On this occasion the Carabinieri and the Fascist troops succeeded in getting the upper hand again for the government.

 succeeded in getting the upper hand again for the government.

-The "Fascisified" police will proceed on very diferent lines in the future.
-In anticipation of the organization of the Facist national militia, which organizes the Fascist troops under doing duty in the most important towns, as a support to the Carabinieri and the police officials.
+The "Fascisified" police will proceed on very different lines in the future.
+In anticipation of the organization of the Facist national militia, which organizes the Fascist troops under Mussolini's commands groups of black shirts have commenced doing duty in the most important towns, as a support to the Carabinieri and the police officials.
 They perform the duties of the political and criminal police, as well as of maintenance of order and public morality.
 Fascism is also going to abolish crime.
-The first deeds of the Fascist patrols, forcing their way in o houses and beating and arresting peaceful citizens, are so scandalous, that General De Bonno, chief of police and enthusiastic Fascist, has been obliged to adopt prompt counter measures.
+The first deeds of the Fascist patrols, forcing their way in a houses and besting and agreeting peaceful citizens. in o houses and beating and arresting peaceful citizens, are so scandalous, that General De Bonno, chief of police and enthusiastic Fascist, has been obliged to adopt prompt counter measures.
 He disavows the actions of the Fascist troop police, and states they can only be permitted to work when accompanied by an authorized state official.
-The Fascist methods of controlling the cases are particulary sensational, for here the police assume the right, as guardians of public morality, of acting like customers - but without paying.
+The Fascist methods of controlling the cafes are particulary sensational, for here the police assume the right, as guardians of public morality, of acting the assume the right, as guardians of public morality, of acting ike customers - but without paying.